Beginners Guide to reading and interpreting sewing patterns and choosing a size

 What are the differences between large pattern companies and smaller indie ones?

-This is a huge topic and one that needs to be covered over lots of other blogs and videos as there are so many things that you can do to alter patterns but I hope the overview of sewing patterns in general I’ve given you in this post gives you more insight into the different patterns and what makes them unique.
-If there are any pattern alterations in particular you would like me to cover please let me know in the comments below!
+Making pattern alterations - This is a huge topic and one that needs to be covered over lots of other blogs and videos as there are so many things that you can do to alter patterns but I hope the overview of sewing patterns in general I’ve given you in this post gives you more insight into the different patterns and what makes them unique.